-If you are marrying someone from Mexico, and plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence), here is some important legal and practical information.
+If you are marrying someone from Mexico, and plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence) based on that marriage, here is some important legal and practical information.

-(Warning: This is a general overview of how the process works for most people.
-Your situation may present complications or qualify for exceptions; see an attorney for a full analysis.)
+Warning: This is a general overview of how the process works for most people.
+Your situation might present complications or qualify for exceptions; see an attorney for a full analysis.

 First, a little background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
-Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.
+Contrary to popular rumor, however, these persons do not immediately or automatically receive green cards or U.S. citizenship.

-If you are not yet married and your fiancé is still in Mexico, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiance in order to get married in the U.S. -- and then your new spouse can apply for a green card, if desired.
+If you are not yet married and your fiancé(e) is still in Mexico, you can, if you are a U.S. citizen, petition for your intended to enter the U.S. on a K-1 fiancé(e) visa in order to get married in the U.S.—and then your new spouse can apply for a green card, if desired.
 (Or, you can choose to get married first in another country, and then apply for an immigrant visa with which to enter the U.S.—the equivalent of a green card.)

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove:

-Procedurally, you may have more than one option as to where and how you apply, as described below.
+Procedurally, you might have more than one option as to where and how you apply, as described below.

-If you and your intended (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held -- you can apply for a temporary (90-day) visa to enter the U.S. and hold the wedding.
+If you (a U.S. citizen) and your intended (who lives outside the U.S.) have not yet married—or have held an informal ceremony that does not count as an official marriage in the location where it was held—you can apply for a temporary (90-day) visa to enter the U.S. and hold the wedding.

 The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
 After USCIS approves the I-129F, it will transfer the case to a U.S. consulate in Mexico.
-There, your fiancé will apply for a K-1 visa, which involves submitting forms and documents and attending an interview.
+There, your fiancé(e) will apply for a K-1 visa, which involves submitting forms and documents, having a medical exam done, and attending an interview.

 Although the U.S. has consulates in several cities in Mexico, not all of them process immigrant visas based on marriage.
-(As of 2012, only the consulate in Ciudad Juarez was handling immigrant visas.)
-You will be given instructions when you apply, or can check the websites of individual U.S. consulates by using the State Department’s page for “Websites of U.S. Embassies, Consulates, and Diplomatic Missions.”
+In fact, in 2022, only the consulate in Ciudad Juarez is handling immigrant visas, while the consulate in Mexico City handles K-1 visas.

 If your spouse happens to be living in another country than Mexico, the consulate there would likely be the one to handle the case.

-If your spouse initially came to the U.S. as a nonimmigrant visa (such as a fiancé visa or a student or tourist visa), and either you are a U.S. citizen or your spouse is still in valid visa status, he or she can apply to adjust status in the United States.
-The main form for this is an I-485.
+If your spouse initially came to the U.S. legally (such as on a fiancé(e) visa or a student or tourist visa), and either you are a U.S. citizen or your spouse is still in valid visa status, your spouse can potentially apply to adjust status in the United States, and avoid having to schedule an interview at a U.S. consulate in Mexico.
+The main form for this is USCIS Form I-485.
 The two of you will attend an interview at one of USCIS's field offices.
-Information about USCIS locations or service centers can be found at its website, www.uscis.gov.
-Just make sure your spouse didn’t commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card – see “Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card” for details.
+(Information about USCIS locations or service centers can be found at its website.)

-If, however, your spouse is entered the U.S. without inspection, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
+If your spouse entered the U.S. without inspection, or you are a permanent resident rather whose spouse is no longer in legal status or has worked illegally in the U.S., your situation is more complicated than this article can address.
 You may have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

-Your next step will be to obtain a certificate of that marriage.
+You will have to obtain a certificate of your marriage.
 The U.S. government keeps track of what documents are considered legally valid from each country, and will reject your marriage certificate if it doesn't come from the proper source.
-Check the "Country Reciprocity Schedule" to find out what documents from Mexico it considers valid.
+Check the State Department's reciprocity schedule to find out what documents from Mexico it considers valid.